parmegv/leap_doc/docs/design/nicknym.md

 Auditing
 ----------------------------

 In order to keep the user's provider from handing out bogus public keys, a nickagent should occasionally make foreign queries of the user's own address against nickservers run by third parties.
+The recommended frequency of these queries is once per day, at a random time during local waking hours.

 In order to prevent a nickserver from handing out bogus provider keys, a nickagent should query multiple nickservers before a provider key is registered or path trusted.